eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 There is one nice little bonus that we get from strategyproofness on dichotomous preferences.
 Since any approval ballot is necessarily a projection of the voter's preferences onto the dichotomous domain, if we take those preferences completely literally (the voter prefers all approved candidates over all unapproved candidates), then we do actually get a comfy little guarantee under Approval voting:

 - If a candidate you are planning to approve is currently winning without your vote, then your vote will not change the winner.
+It will also never cause a candidate you are not planning to approve to win instead of a candidate you are planning to approve.
-- If an unapproved candidate is currently winning even with your vote, then there is *no deviation* from your current ballot to change the outcome to an approved candidate.
+- If an unapproved candidate is currently winning even *with* your vote, then there is *no deviation* from your current ballot to change the outcome to an approved candidate.

 This means your ballot is already doing maximal work for all the candidates you voted for against all the candidates you did not vote for.
 This is a nontrivial guarantee that essentially no other system can claim.